pingcap/docs-cn/system-variables.md

 >
 > * Index acceleration requires a [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630) that is writable and has enough free space.
 If the `temp-dir` is unusable, TiDB falls back to non-accelerated index building.
 It is recommended to put the `temp-dir` on a SSD disk.
 >
 > * Before you upgrade TiDB to v6.5.0 or later, it is recommended that you check whether the [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630) path of TiDB is correctly mounted to an SSD disk.
+Make sure that the operating system user that runs TiDB has the read and write permissions for this directory.
+Otherwise, The DDL operations might experience unpredictable issues.
 This path is a TiDB configuration item, which takes effect after TiDB is restarted.
 Therefore, setting this configuration item before upgrading can avoid another restart.

 </CustomContent>